CallumT45/Reddit-TTS-Bot/README.md

 A Reddit Bot that will convert a given askreddit thread to an mp4 video using gtts and pyttsx3.
-To choose a thread to convert navigate to that thread and fine the short url.
+To choose a thread to convert navigate to that thread and find the short url.
 Insert the ID at the end into the code.